matsukei/redmine_serial_number_field/README.en.md

 #### When you change tracker or project of numbered issue

-* If the changed tracker does not have the same custom field, the sequential number assigned will be deleted.
+* If the changed tracker does not have the same custom field, the serial number assigned will be deleted.
-* If the tracker after change has the same custom field, the sequential numbers numbered will not change (there is a risk of duplication).
+* If the tracker after change has the same custom field, the serial numbers numbered will not change.

 #### When you set permissions for custom fields in workflow